Should Christians today consider online games as a means of spreading the gospel?

 This passion to know God more led Allen to teach the Bible in 1998 and graduate with a master’s degree in Theology in 2004.
 With this, he started working in the ministry.

-And in 2015, he met the love of his life, Jennifer, and had two children.\
+And in 2015, he met the love of his life, Jennifer, with whom he had 2 children.

 Learn more about his life and ministry by visiting his website.